tgstation/tgstation-server/README.md

 ### Configuring

-The first time you run TGS4 you should be prompted with a configuration wizard which will guide you through setting up your `appsettings.Production.yml`
+The first time you run TGS you should be prompted with a configuration wizard which will guide you through setting up your `appsettings.Production.yml`

 This wizard will, generally, run whenever the server is launched without detecting the config yml.
 Follow the instructions below to perform this process manually.